 That Jesus’ disciples suffered and died preaching that Jesus was the son of God and rose from the dead, and they wouldn’t have if they hadn’t seen it happen

 This was one of the arguments that Strobel, in The Case for Christ, said ultimately convinced him to become a believer, and it was something I took seriously for many years.
 It is another unproven premise.

 First, for this argument to work you’d need to prove without a doubt Jesus was not a fictional character.
 It’s likely, but not unquestionable.
 After that obstacle you’d still have problems.

-Yes, the bible says Jesus’ 10 closest friends saw the resurrection and were martyred for preaching around the Roman Empire (Judas was obviously not among the martyrs, nor was John).
+Yes, Christian tradition says Jesus’ 10 closest friends saw the resurrection and were martyred for preaching around the Roman Empire (Judas was obviously not among the martyrs, nor was John).
 But the bible only mentions the death of one, as Christian sites admit: the apostle James.
 Again, the bible cannot be used as evidence for its own claims.
 What do non-biblical sources say concerning the disciples?

-Unfortunately for this argument, there is no secular source in our possession that mentions them at all.
+Unfortunately for this argument, there is no non-Christian source in our possession that mentions them at all.
 As for Christian sources beyond the bible, even sites like Christianity Today know that “the tradition of apostles’ martyrdom goes back at least to the beginning of the third century,” in the works of Christian preachers like Origen, Eusebius, and Clement.
-Clearly, their sources could have been fictional texts from an earlier age, or they may have invented the stories themselves.
+Clearly, their sources could have been fictional texts and tales from an earlier age, or they may have invented the stories themselves.